-When you combine proper mechanics (lead with the hands, don’t jump too high) with a bit of grit (fight your way through false starts, establish an uncomfortable rhythm), jumping rope is a ready-made endurance workout that will increase aerobic capacity while putting less stress on the skeletal system than running.
+When you combine proper mechanics (lead with the hands, don’t jump too high) with a bit of grit (fight your way through false starts, establish a rhythm), jumping rope is a ready-made endurance workout that will increase aerobic capacity while putting less stress on the skeletal system than running.

-During that initial interview with Olajide, he suggested a jump rope workout that I never quite got out of my head.
-He said: “Put together a playlist of 8-10 inspirational songs that will really get you going.
+Oladije’s jump rope workout of choice is dead-simple: “Put together a playlist of 8-10 inspirational songs that will really get you going.
 Jump the length of each song, and take a 60-second break it between.
 It’s going to be impossible at first.
 Thirty minutes is a lot.
 I recommend starting with 10-15 minutes (three to five songs).
 As you become more comfortable with the rope, increase your time up to the full 30.”

-1. Choose songs in the 3:00 range, and add them to your Spotify/music streaming provider before diving in.
-I’m not going to reveal all my choices, mainly for fear of rebuke from the InsideHook editorial room — let’s just say they have opinions — but know that my choices were a little all over the place, from The Weeknd’s current ’80s-reminiscent hit “Blinding Lights” to Bruce Springsteen’s timeless “Hungry Heart.”
-All of my choices were three minutes and change, which was on purpose; I knew I was either going to do the 10-minute version of the workout (three songs) or the 15-minute version (five), depending on how my legs felt.
+Add them to your Spotify before diving in.
+All of my choices were three minutes and change, which was by design; I wanted to either do the 10-minute version of the workout (three songs) or the 15-minute version (five), depending on how my legs held up.
 I ended up doing five.

-4. Keep your feet low to the ground.
-It’s worth repeating.
-This is an aerobic exercise.
-Compare it, physically, to completing a repeats workout on the track, like handling 800 meters as a steady, concerted pace (a distance that will take most runners somewhere in the three-minute range).
+Remember, this is an aerobic exercise.
+Compare it, physically, to completing a repeats workout on the track, like handling 800 meters as a steady, concerted pace (a distance that will take most runners somewhere in the three-to-four minute range).
 Save your vertical leap max for box jumps and other leg-oriented strength training sessions.
-Remember also that this is a full-body aerobic exercise — you want to lead the flow of the rope with your hands.
-My calves were toast by the end of 15 minutes, but then so were my shoulders, biceps and forearms.
+Keep in mind that this is also a full-body aerobic exercise — you want to lead the flow of the rope with your hands.
+My calves were toast by the end of 15 minutes…but then so were my shoulders, biceps and forearms.

-7. Actually take the 1:00 rest, and don’t fill it with push-ups, mountain climbers, jumping jacks or whatever else you’ll be tempted to try to fill out the time.
+Don’t fill it with push-ups, mountain climbers, jumping jacks or whatever else you might be tempted to try to fill out the time.
 The point of the routine, which I finally learned when I got around to doing it, is that jumping rope more than qualifies as its own workout.
-If you don’t feel like you’re sweating or heaving enough (you bloody masochist), go harder during the chorus, mix in criss-crosses or simply extend the workout another song, and another, until you’re exhausted.
+If you don’t feel like you’re sweating or heaving enough (you bloody masochist!), go harder during the chorus, mix in criss-crosses or simply extend the workout another song, and another, until you’re exhausted.